Ardisia crenata: Description

 Christmas berry is an upright perennial shrub that grows 1.5–6 ft tall.
 It maintains a densely-tufted growth pattern and is often multi-trunked.
 Christmas berry prefers moist soil and germination can occur from pH 4 to pH 10.
 It does well in temperatures of 25 °C and above.
 Germination rates are as high as 97.79% after 40 days.
 Its leaves are simple, alternate and measure up to 8 inches long.
 They are waxy and dark green with a crenate margin containing small calluses within the ridges.
 The leaf tips are acuminate and their petioles are 3–10 mm long.
 They have a central vein with up to 18 pairs of side veins.
 Flowers are white or pink with yellow anthers and grow in axillary clusters and are very often covered in multiple black spots.
 Plants begin to bear fruit two years after sprouting.
 Christmas berry has an abundance of spherical, 1-seeded red berries of about 0.25 inches in diameter that remain on the plant throughout the year.
 The berry clusters often droop below the glossy foliage.
-Berries are consumed by birds and, when present, raccoons, and subsequently excreted; seeds can also be distributed by water flow transport.
+Berries are consumed by birds and, when present, raccoons, and subsequently excreted; seeds can also be distributed by flowing water.

 While there are indications the plant may be poisonous to livestock, pets and humans, due to cattle deaths in Florida, there is no scientific confirmation of this.

-Invasion
+Invasiveness

 Christmas berry is an invasive species in the southeastern United States, escaping captivity in wooded areas of Florida in 1982.
 The invasive cultivar in this region is originally from Japan.
 Its cultivation as an ornamental has aided its ability to proliferate throughout the understory of mesic hardwoods.
 It is now naturalized in hardwood hammocks throughout the USDA Plant Hardiness Zone 9, particularly in Florida and Texas.
 It is classified as a Category I pest by the Florida Exotic Pest Plant Council, meaning that it is interfering with the local plant ecosystem by out-competing native plants and thereby eliminating them, as well as hybridizing with them.

 Christmas berry is viewed as an environmental weed in Australia, particularly in its rainforests.
 It has become naturalized in north-eastern New South Wales.
 It has also been naturalized in two islands of Hawaii.

-Ecological Effect
+Ecological effect

 The dense foliage of Christmas berry shades out native seedlings of the understory by decreasing the amount of light reaching the forest floor by as much as 70%.
 Its prolific berry yield furthers its ability to form monocultures, as other natives are unable to compete reproductively with the yearlong persistence of berries.
 These monocultures can reach numbers of over 100 plants per square meter.
 When the mature plants from these stands are removed, juvenile seedlings will take over the space they leave behind.
 The diversity of native plant species in the presence of this invasive is greatly diminished through lowered germination rates in the face of the thick cover of Christmas berry.